Visiting Iceland in February | The Ultimate Guide

 In February, it's still dark and snowy in Iceland

-When visiting Iceland in February, you'll find that these days are still relatively short.
+When visiting Iceland in February, you'll find the days are still relatively short.
 As the month progresses, you can expect slightly more daylight.
 Here's how the start of an Icelandic February compares to its last day.

 • Time of sunrise: 10:07 AM